pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 So I decided to explore my hobbies instead.
 I’d always been interested in music and the creative industry in general.
 Returning to China and finding a music-related job seemed like the best option.
 Around that time, many Chinese tech companies had just started investing heavily in music, and fresh grads with no experience could still get a surprising amount of responsibility.
 My parents would probably find that more acceptable than a job in some underground studio across the Pacific.

 In hindsight, it was indeed a good idea to start one’s first job in China with an undergraduate degree in 2018.
-If you spent another 2 or 3 years on a graduate degree, you’d be entering the job market in 2020–2021 - more graduates, fewer jobs.
-If you were lucky, you might land a job not much worse than your peers' 2018 position - assuming you didn’t mind that they would be your manager.
+If you spent another 2 or 3 years on a graduate degree, you’d be entering the job market in 2020–2021 – more graduates, fewer jobs.
+If you were lucky, you might land a job not much worse than your peers' 2018 position – assuming you didn’t mind that they would be your manager.

 My roommate left for a summer internship, and kindly tasked her partner with checking on my wellbeing while she’s away.
 It was a peaceful summer, I didn’t do much other than experimenting with music and casually applying for jobs.
 I never paid attention to career events and didn’t even know what a“grad scheme” was.
 I applied for a job at TikTok Shanghai, which turned out to be an experienced-hire position, but I suppose the HR appreciated my lack of interest in salary negotiation.
 I landed in their global music team, where I would later work across data, product, and music content.

 A few days before returning to China, I informed my parents that I was no longer a student.
 This came as a shock to them.
 Mum asked me to mail most of my luggage to Maryland to store in her friend’s basement.
 She was confident I’d be returning to the US for a computer science master’s in the near future.
 Those suitcases were mailed back to China five years later, when her friend decided to relocate to China for work and sold the house.

 I also told my parents that I had mental health issues and was experiencing physical symptoms.
-This wasn’t true - by that summer, I had already overcome the physical symptoms I was aware of, but I still said so, just to give them a reason to leave me alone.
+This wasn’t true – by that summer, I had already overcome the physical symptoms I was aware of, but I still said so, just to give them a reason to leave me alone.

-This led to the episode I mentioned earlier, where I was sent to a psychiatric hospital - not for depression, but for no longer wanting to study.
+This led to the episode I mentioned earlier, where I was sent to a psychiatric hospital – not for depression, but for no longer wanting to study.
 I later learned that depression can cause irreversible organic changes in the brain, including, among other things, hippocampal atrophy, which may affect cognitive ability.
 I don’t want to find out whether I’ve been affected.
 If I were, I wasn’t aware.

-Before I started working, the three of us went on a family trip for some team building.
+Before I started working, my parents took me on a family trip for some team building.
 I was hopeful, but from the very first day, I knew it was futile.
 While driving our rental car, Dad nearly ran a red light.
-I joked that my flatmate at university did the same thing the day she got her licence.
+I joked that my flatmate at university did the same thing the day she got her license.
 Mum said, “Your flatmate must be a useless piece of trash.
 If she weren’t, she wouldn’t be your flatmate. (你室友就是个废物，不是废物也不至于和你做室友。)"

-The bonding was still a success overall — because I didn’t respond to any of her countless remarks.
+The bonding was still a success overall – because I didn’t respond to any of her countless remarks.

 ------